 “I’m not surprised” he giggles.
 We move through the book finishing with both of us exclaiming dramatically, “He was a beautiful butterfly.”

-We have read that book together a hundred times.
-In fact I read it so much that I can still recite much of it by heart all those years later.
+We read that book together a hundred times.
+In fact I read it so much that I can still recite much of it by heart 30 years later.
 That book provided hundreds of opportunities for me to cuddle with my sons.
 Those story times stick in my memories.